andrewq-qiu/cs2-win-probabilities/README.md

 A SQL database file containing the final processed data can be retrieved here: [TODO]().
 Alternatively, you can scrape raw data from HLTV and process it via a sequence of scripts.

+The scraping code uses Selenium, which requires a [chrome driver installation](https://chromedriver.chromium.org/downloads).

-To download the demos used,
+To download the demos used, edit `scripts/download_demos.sh` and run:

 ```
 chmod u+x scripts/download_demos.sh